 Mercer studies the silent film era and its relationship to technology and modernity in turn-of-the-century Spain.
 Her research interests also include urban studies and conduct in the Spanish novel of contemporary customs; the Gothic tradition; the serialized novel's impact on highbrow literary production; travel writing and early tourist guidebooks to Spain; culinary culture in 19th-century Spain; and humor in contemporary Spanish film.

 Mitchell’s research interests fall into several broad categories, including migration, education, and urban-political geography.
-She received her doctorate from the University of California, Berkeley.
+She received her PhD from the University of California, Berkeley.

 (Divisional Dean of Humanities; Professor, Asian Languages & Literature)

 Woodward teaches and publishes in the areas of American literature, women studies, and aging and technology.
-Woodward received her Ph.D. from the University of California, San Diego.
+She received her PhD from the University of California, San Diego.